|SuperMemo is useless!||February 2000

 SuperMemo World's opinion: "SuperMemo is useless" e-mail bolsters the Socratic maxim: All troubles come from ignorance.
 The usefulness of SuperMemo is so obvious that one might argue, we should not spent time contesting this e-mail.
 However, there are many people who would share the convictions of SuperMemo Critic and our mission is and must be to work on changing similar misconceptions!

 This article is intended to point out errors in "SuperMemo is useless" and as such also demonstrate that the greatest barrier on the way towards the widespread use of SuperMemo is the difficulty in overcoming prejudicial convictions of which many are deeply entrenched in tradition of many cultures.
-If you disagree, please feel free to voice your opinions on SuperMemo Forum or in SuperMemopedia.
+If you disagree, please feel free to voice your opinions in SuperMemopedia.

 The official rejoinder below is divided into the following sections: